unrealwork/axibase-collector/jobs/jmx.md

 JMX (Java Management Extensions) is an [industry-standard](http://java.sun.com/products/JavaManagement/download.html) technology for monitoring and managing Java applications.
 Java applications instrumented with JMX expose a set of resources called MBeans (Management Beans) with attributes and methods that can be queried and invoked programmatically.

 The JMX job in Axibase Collector provides a way to collect MBean attribute values from remote Java applications and store these values in Axibase Time Series Database.
-All MBean attributes can be stored as properties and MBean attributes with numeric datatype can be stored as time series.
+All MBean attributes can be stored as properties and attributes with numeric datatype can be stored as time series.

-The JMX job can have one or multiple configurations each describing connection properties and MBean queries.
+The JMX job can have one or multiple configurations each describing connection parameters and MBean queries.
 It is common for configurations in a given job to connect to the same Java application.

 ### JMX Configuration